 - Vegetable Stock: Feel free to use chicken or beef stock if you prefer.

-- Seasoning: I used kosher salt, ground cumin, dry oregano, and some dry parsley.
+- Seasoning: I used kosher salt, ground cumin, dry oregano, and dry parsley.

 - Optional: Fresh cilantro for garnish.